det-lab/cdms-jupyterlab-mirror/docs/breakdown.md

 ```
 These will get tacked on to the end of `$CDMSGIT` in a loop which:
   - Checks if the directory already exists
   - Clones if it doesn't
   - Git pulls if it does

 Note - The format here is based on GitLab's allowing of "folders," have a peek [here](gitlab.com/supercdms) to get a sense of what I mean by that if you're not already familiar.

-There are also a couple repositories that aren't in GitLab, or that don't work when trying to `git clone --recursive`, so I had to set up manual loops for each of those.
+There are also one or two repositories that aren't in GitLab yet, so I had to set up manual loops for each of those.
 Eventually though, the hope is **all** our repositories will be together somewhere like GitHub or GitLab.
 (GitBlit is ok but everyone kinda hates it and it doesn't offer great outside integration for things like CI/CD)

 #### 3. kernels/py3-ROOT